 What we've described here isn’t all that's available, of course, but it’s enough to get you started.
 There's enough here to cover the kind of 'everyday' risks most businesses face.

-Insurance is always irksome and, for many business owners the question 'what business insurance do I need?' is actually a toss up between need, want and budget.
-You can insure pretty much anything these days – where you draw the line is up to you.
+For many business owners, the answer to 'what insurance do I need for my business?' lies in finding a balance between need, want and budget.
+And bearing in mind you can insure pretty much anything these days, where you draw the line is up to you.

-At least now you’ll know where the line starts.managing risk
+At least now you’ll know where the line starts.